 Here we can talk of “Crawl budget”, which is an exact amount of time spent by web robots on scanning a certain site: the higher authority a webpage has the more budget it will receive.

 Here what Google says about this: “Google robot hasn’t to access a website more than once every second.”
 This means that your website is under constant control of web spiders if they have access to it.
 Today many SEO managers argue about so-called “crawl rate” and try to find an optimal way of website crawling for getting high-ranking level.
 However, here we can speak of misinterpretation as “crawl rate” is nothing more than a speed of Google robot’s requests rather than crawling repetition.
 You can even modify this rate yourself using Webmaster Tools.
-The huge number of backlinks, uniqueness and social mentions influence your position in serp ranking.
+The number of quality backlinks, uniqueness, and social mentions can influence your position in serp ranking.
 We should also note that web spiders do not scan every page constantly, thus, constant content strategies are very important as unique and useful content attracts the bot’s attention.
 Some pages cannot be scanned and become a part of Google cache.
 Formally, it is the screenshot of your web page from when Google last crawled it.
 So this cached version is ranking for Google and the new changes don’t count.

 This means that if a page is marked as disallowed in this file, robots will not be able to scan and index it.

 XML sitemap helps bots to find out what website places have to be crawled and indexed, as there might be differences in the structure and website organization, thus this process may not be automatically.
 Good Sitemap can help the pages with low ranking level, few backlinks and useless content as well as helps Google to deal with images, news, video etc.

 As you have understood, Google spider optimization must be done before any step for SE optimization is taken.
 Thus, let us now consider what you should do to facilitate the process of indexing for Google bots.